July 08, 2020

 You’ll notice that if you combine the rice hulls and pumice it’s basically a 1:1:1 mix we just like to add 2 aeration components.
 Some people also add half Vermicompost and Half Regular Compost.

 Consider each ingredient and why it's being added.
 Also consider that many organic approved products just aren't as good as others.
 The top ingredients that are popular that most organic growers avoid are as follows: Blood meal, bone meal, guano, soy, cotton, corn and many other soil conditioners that come from potential GMO crops etc.

-Here is a recipe that has been proven with soil testing at labs to have a very ideal ratio of nutrients and minerals.
+Here is a recipe that has been proven with soil testing at labs to have a good ratio of nutrients and minerals.

 1/2 Cup per cubic foot the following:

-* Neem Cake and/or Karanja Cake (NPK, Micro Nutrients and reported Bug Defense all in one)
+* Karanja Cake (NPK, Micro Nutrients and reported Bug Defense all in one)